-Our existing taxi cost index was constructed in 2014 using cost components relevant to taxi operators at that time.
+Our previous taxi cost index was constructed in 2014 using cost components relevant to taxi operators at that time.
 These cost components form the 'cost shares' or 'weights' for the cost index.
-If there have been changes in inputs caused by technological, regulatory, or other factors that have occurred in the commercial passenger vehicle industry, updating the cost inflators may no longer measure changes in efficient costs since then.
-To address this concern, we have developed new weights for our new taxi cost index.
+If there have been changes in inputs caused by technological, regulatory, or other factors that have occurred in the commercial passenger vehicle industry since then, updating the cost inflators may no longer measure changes in efficient costs.
+To address this concern, we developed new weights for our new taxi cost index.
 To help us understand the costs of operating a taxi and construct our new taxi cost index, we conducted a survey of taxi operators.
 A total of 355 out of 6,419 taxi operators responded to the survey.
-The respondents comprise of small and medium sized operators from Melbourne metropolitan, urban and large regional zones.25
+The respondents comprised of small and medium sized operators from Melbourne Metropolitan and Urban and Large Regional Zones.